cihangxie/DI-2-FGSM/README.md

 # Improving Transferability of Adversarial Examples with Input Diversity

 This paper proposed to improve the transferability of adversarial examples by creating diverse input patterns.
-Instead of only using the original images to generate adversarial examples, our method applies random transformations to the input images at each iteration.
+Instead of only using the original images to generate adversarial examples, our method, Diverse Input Iterative Fast Gradient Sign
+Method (DI<sup></sup>2-FGSM), applies random transformations to the input images at each iteration.
 The generated adversarial examples are much more transferable than FGSM and I-FGSM, and an example is shown below:

 ![demo](demo.png)